 The pedal's slanted design offers improved visibility, aided by high-brightness colour LEDs, which nearly double the size of the note name display and are easily viewable in all light conditions.
 Accuracy in strobe mode is +/- 0.1 cents, while other meter display modes include regular, half-strobe and mirror mode.
 True bypass switching is also onboard, as is a low-noise dedicated DC out to share a 9V power supply with other pedals.

 Boss created an industry standard with the TU-2 pedal tuner in 1998, and its successor offers a number of improvements on the classic format.
-The TU-3 is quoted at +/-1 cent over a 23-segment LED display, which means it tunes more accurately.
+The TU-3 is quoted at +/-1 cent over a 23-segment LED display, which means it tunes more accurately, something we can attest to.
 Other functions include drop tuning up to six semitones and bass tuning up to three flats.

 A new high brightness mode means that maximum current draw is up from 55mA (TU-2) to 85mA.
 Using the recommended Boss supply and a PCS-20A daisy chain, the TU-3 will also pass power to a total of 200mA to up to seven other pedals.
 Boss is resisting true bypass switching, which may be an issue for the tone-obsessed, but the usual Boss buffered output helps when using long leads and numerous pedals.